Engineering platforms to recapitulate HSC development ex vivo

 We use Integrated scRNAseq analysis to identify intercellular signaling interactions between niche endothelial stroma and HSC precursors guiding development of hemogenic endothelium into functional HSC.
 Insights from these studies are used to engineer HSC generation in stroma-free systems incorporating Notch pathway receptor agonists and other cooperating niche signals.

-We apply knowledge gained from studies of HSC development in the embryo model, such as the role of endothelial cell niche signals and biomechanical forces, to promote generation of multilineage engrafting hematopoietic cells from mouse and human pluripotent stem cells in vitro.
+We apply knowledge gained from studies of HSC development in embryo models, such as the roles of vascular niche signals and biomechanical forces, and how these signals are integrated, to recapitulate developmental hematopoiesis and generate multilineage engrafting hematopoietic cells from mouse and human pluripotent stem cells in vitro.
 This work involves collaborations with the laboratories of Dr. Sergei Doulatov (UW Hematology) and Dr. Ying Zheng (UW Bioengineering).

 Elucidating the prenatal origins of pediatric leukemias